Raichur district: History

 Numerous inscriptions of the Western Chalukyas, found in the various parts of the district, testify to the fact that this region was under their sway for a considerable length of time between the 10th and 12th centuries A.D.
 It is learnt from an inscription found at Naoli in Lingsugur taluk that during the reign of Chalukya Vikramaditya-V, the Adedore-pranta, i.e., the Raichur region, was being ruled by his younger brother Jagadekamalla-I. Another inscription from Maski describes the place as a capital and makes a reference to the reign of Jayasimha.
 There were, however, frequent wars between the Chola kings of the south and the Chalukyan kings of Kalyani (aka Western Chalukyas) for supremacy over the Raichur region and the territory had passed into the hands of the Cholas for a brief period.
 The Haihayas and Sindas also seem to have ruled some parts of this region for sometime.
 Later, after the fall of the Chalukyas, Raichur passed into the hands of the Kalachuris of Kalyani and later Sevna Yadava kings.
 Then came the Kakatiyas in the 13th century.
 From an inscription on the fort-wall of Raichur, referred to earlier, it is learn that the original fort was built by one Gona Ganna Reddy, a general of the Kakatiya queen Rudramma Devi of Warangal, in 1294 A.D., at the instance of the latter.
 Raichur was sacked by Malik Kafur, was commander of Sultanate of Delhi in 1312.

-Raichur district was passed to Vijayanagara Empire in 1323 after demise of Kakatiyas due to invasions of Sultanate of Delhi.
-It was captured by Bahmani Sultanate in 1363.
-It was passed to Bijapur Sultanate in 1489 after fragmentation of Bahmanids.
-Vijayanagara recaptured it after Battle of Raichur in 1520 but Bijapur recaptured it in 1565 after Vijayanagara's defeat at hands of Deccan Sultanates during Battle of Talikota.
-Aurangzeb, emperor of Mughal Empire captured the district in 1686.
-Finally 1724 Raichur became part of Nizam of Hyderabad between 1724 and 1948 except British Empire rule between 1853 and 1860 as part of Madras Presidency.
+Raichur district was passed to Vijayanagara Empire in 1323 after the demise of the Kakatiyas due to invasions of the Sultanate of Delhi.
+It was captured by the Bahmani Sultanate in 1363.
+It was passed to the Bijapur Sultanate in 1489 after the fragmentation of the Bahmanids.
+Vijayanagara recaptured it after the Battle of Raichur in 1520, but Bijapur recaptured it in 1565 after Vijayanagara's defeat at hands of Deccan Sultanates during the Battle of Talikota.
+Aurangzeb, emperor of Mughal Empire, captured the district in 1686.
+Finally, Raichur became part of the Nizam of Hyderabad between 1724 and 1948 except when it was under British Empire rule between 1853 and 1860 as part of Madras Presidency.
 During Nizam rule it was part of Gulbarga Division.

-After the Operation Polo, Hyderabad State was integrated to Indian Union on 17 September 1948.
+After Operation Polo, Hyderabad State was integrated into the Indian Union on 17 September 1948.
 Between 1948 and 1956, it was part of Hyderabad State.
-During division of the state on linguistic basis, it became part of Mysore State and later was renamed at Karnataka.
+During the division of the state on a linguistic basis, it became part of Mysore State and later was renamed at Karnataka.